mir-dataset-loaders/mirdata/docs/source/contributing.rst

 To install Mirdata for development purposes:

-    - First, run ``git clone https://github.com/mir-dataset-loaders/mirdata.git``
+    - First, fork the Mirdata repository on GitHub and clone your fork locally.

     - Then, after opening source data library you have to install all the dependencies: